-New 2019 legislation created the Launch Minnesota program within the Minnesota Department of Employment and Economic Development to provide entrepreneurs and emerging technology companies with financial assistance in the form of grants as a spur to business growth.
+Launch Minnesota was created in 2019 to provide entrepreneurs and emerging technology companies with financial assistance in the form of grants as a spur to business growth.
 These grants are of three types:

 - A grant of up to \$35,000 for research and development expenses, direct business expenses, and the purchase of technical assistance or services from public higher education institutions and nonprofit entities.
 Allowable research and development expenditures may include, but are not limited to, proof of concept activities, intellectual property protection, prototype designs and production, and commercial feasibility.
 Direct expenses may include rent, equipment purchases, and supplier invoices.
 Technical assistance or services must be purchased to assist in the development or commercialization of a product or service.
 Each recipient business or entrepreneur may receive only one grant per biennium. - A grant of up to \$7,500 to reimburse an entrepreneur for housing or child care expenses for the entrepreneur or their spouse or children.
 Each recipient may receive only one grant per biennium. - A grant of up to \$50,000 to a business entrepreneur that has been awarded a phase 2 award under the federal Small Business Innovation Research (SBIR) program or the Small Business Technology Transfer (STTR) program with an award date after July 1, 2019.